hupe13/extensions-leaflet-map-github/readme.md

 * leaflet-elevation 1.6.8
 * https://github.com/Raruto/leaflet-gesture-handling (is newer)
 * fixed gesture to load only with leaflet-map
-* deal with safari bug
+* deal with safari bug on markers popup

 ### 1.4